 Chief Executive and Board

-Alister has had wide experience in the community and voluntary sector, and became a Companion of the Queen’s Service Order (QSO) in the 2004 New Year Honours List for community services.
+Alister has had wide experience in the community and voluntary sector, and became a Companion of the Queen's Service Order (QSO) in the 2004 New Year Honours List for community services.
 He has also served as a British Honorary Consul.
 Alister is currently a Commissioner on the EQC Board.

 Following the February 2011 earthquakes, Alister's own home in Central Christchurch was severely damaged and demolished two months later.
 He understands from personal experience the difficulties faced by other residents following the earthquakes.